Passwords, Protection and Security

 Tip: drag-and-drop the $.mnu file onto the \_ISO\docs\E2B Utilities\Protect\Protect.cmd script to encrypt and protect it.

 If you want to remove any animation after a successful password entry, just add the line:

 to the end of the $.mnu file.

 If you want to start a different animation, add these lines (example for DNA animation):

 Master E2B Main Menu password (alternative)

-I suggest that you use the method above for setting a Master password by using a \_ISO\MAINMENU\$$$$CONFIG\$.mnu file, but here is another way to do it:
+I suggest that you use the method above for setting a Master password by using a \_ISO\MAINMENU\!!CONFIG\$.mnu file because the keyboard scan code translation will have already been set, but here is another way to do it:

-A 'Master' password can be set in the \_ISO\MyE2B.cfg file - if the user does not know the password then the Main E2B menu will not be loaded and so you cannot run E2B.
+A 'Master' password can be set and prompted for in the \_ISO\MyE2B.cfg file - if the user does not know the password then the Main E2B menu will not be loaded and so you cannot run E2B.